alexdmoss/mw-monitoring/README.md

 ### Install

-The operator CRDs are installed from a different repo - they are sourced from [bundle.yaml](https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/master/bundle.yaml).
+The operator CRDs are installed from a different repo as the `ServiceMonitor` resource needs to exist for several other pipelines to work successfully.

 `Prometheus` itself is defined in (`./prometheus/`).
 I skimped on a dedicated `StorageClass` to save myself a few quid.

 When this is up and running, you should be able to `kubectl port-forward svc/prometheus-operated 9090:9090` and then hit `http://localhost:9090/` and see one of the Promethei.

+## Alert Manager

+AlertManager requires the SendGrid API key to be set up - see `./utils/create-alertmanager-secrets.sh`.
+This value can be regenerated from the SendGrid UI if necessary.

 ## Grafana